Sigismund Báthory: Holy League

 Sigismund decided to join the Holy League together with Aaron the Tyrant, voivode of Moldavia, and Michael the Brave, voivode of Wallachia, on 5 October 1594.
 The two voivodes had started direct negotiations with the Holy See, but Sigismund, who claimed suzerainty over them, prevented them from conducting further direct negotiations.
 Sigismund's envoy, Stephen Bocskai, signed the document that confirmed the membership of Transylvania in the Holy League in Prague on 28 January 1595.
 According to the treaty, Rudolph II recognized Sigismund's hereditary right to rule Transylvania and Partium and to use the title of prince, but he also stipulated that the principality was to be re-united with the Hungarian Crown if Sigismund's family died out.
 The Diet of Transylvania confirmed the treaty on 16 April.
 The Diet also prohibited religious innovations, which gave rise to the persecution of Szekler Sabbatarians in Udvarhelyszék.

 The Wallachian boyars and prelates recognized Sigismund's suzerainty over Wallachia on behalf of Michael the Brave in Gyulafehérvár on 20 May 1595.
 According to the treaty, Michael was forbidden to enter into an alliance with foreign powers without Sigismund's approval.
 The voivode's right to sentence his boyars to death was also limited.
 The Diet of Transylvanian was authorized to impose taxes in Wallachia with a council of twelve boyars.
 After Aaron the Tyrant refused to sign a similar treaty, Sigismund invaded Moldavia and captured him in Iași.
 He made Ștefan Răzvan the new voivode on 3 June, forcing him to swear fealty to him.
 Thereafter, Sigismund styled himself "By the Grace of God, Prince of Transylvania, Wallachia and Moldavia, Prince of the Holy Roman Empire, Count of the Székelys and Lord of Parts of the Kingdom of Hungary".

-Sigismund married Maria Christina of Habsburg, a niece of Rudolph II, on 6 August.
+Sigismund married Maria Christina of Habsburg, a niece of Rudolf II, on 6 August.
 However, the marriage was never consummated.
 Sigismund accused Margit Majláth (who was the mother of his executed cousin, Balthasar Báthory) of witchcraft, causing his impotence.
 Historian László Nagy notes that Sigismund's contemporaries made no reference to his relationship with women, showing that Sigismund was homosexual.